Software-Improvement-Group/sigridci/docs/usermanagement.md

 With this module a Sigrid administrator can perform all the basic Authentication tasks out of the box.

+### Note:
-Note: Remember that users will need to set a password and you will need to actively revoke access for people that no longer work for you.
+- Your users will need to set a password and MFA (multi factor authenticaton)
+- you will need to actively revoke access for people that no longer work for you.

 ### Sigrid administrator tasks:
 - create and delete users based on email, first and lastname
 - resend lost and temporary passwords
 - check last login and MFA status
-- do Authorisation tasks to define 'who can see what' in Sigrid
+- do authorisation tasks to define 'who can see what' in Sigrid

 ### Setup
 - no setup is needed

-## 2. Using Single Sign On (SSO) with your companies Identity Management Providor (IdP)
+## 2. Using Single Sign On (SSO) with your Identity Management Providor (IdP)

 When Sigrid is linked to your SSO the user provisioning is done by the IdP.
 Sigrid supports SAML or OpenID Connect protocols.

+### Note:
-Note: This improves ease of use because of the Single Sign On and improves security because users are created and deleted centrally in your organisation and Sigrid follows the password policy
+This improves ease of use because of the Single Sign On and improves security because users are created and deleted centrally in your organisation and Sigrid follows the password policy

 ### Sigrid administrator tasks:
 - check last login